DomGambarini/book_store/TESTING.md

 | Admin Panel (including all categories and templates) | 0 | ![html validation](./test-images/html-validator-warning-admin-panel.png) |
 | Get in Touch | 0 | 0 |

+The warning with the admin panel was no major concern and for the risk of breaking anything it was left.

 ### Python Testing
 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python files.